-- 2.1 Chapter 5 of Planning Policy Wales (PPW) Edition 9 (Welsh Government, 2016), which relates to Conserving and Improving Natural Heritage and the Coast, reflects the commitments contained in the Biodiversity Convention, (United Nations, 1992), which was ratified by the United Kingdom, and the duties placed under the Natural Environment and Rural Communities Act (UK Government, 2006). - 2.2 Paragraph 5.3.11, which relates to non-statutory designations, states that SINCs: - Should be soundly based on a formal scientific assessment of the nature conservation, landscape or geological value of the site; - Could reflect community values and be informed by community participation; - Should be applied to areas of substantive conservation value where there is good reason to believe that normal planning policies cannot provide the necessary protection and - Should not unduly restrict development.

-- 2.3 Section 5.4, which relates to development plans and the conservation and improvement of the natural heritage, states that development plans should: - Set out the locational policy framework for the conservation and enhancement of the natural heritage within the context of a sustainable development strategy; - Seek to conserve and enhance the natural heritage in ways which bring benefits to local communities and encourage social and economic progress; - Take into account UKBAP objectives and be consistent with the Local Biodiversity Action Plans (LBAPs) in terms of development of plan policies and - Provide for ecological connectivity and networks of statutory and nonstatutory sites. - 2.4 With particular regard to non-statutory designations such as SINCs, which carry less weight than statutory designations, paragraph 5.4.4 states that they should be given adequate protection in development plans.
+- 2.3 Paragraph 5.3.11, which relates to non-statutory designations, states that SINCs: - Should be soundly based on a formal scientific assessment of the nature conservation, landscape or geological value of the site; - Could reflect community values and be informed by community participation; - Should be applied to areas of substantive conservation value where there is good reason to believe that normal planning policies cannot provide the necessary protection and - Should not unduly restrict development. - 2.4 Section 5.4, which relates to development plans and the conservation and improvement of the natural heritage, states that development plans should: - Set out the locational policy framework for the conservation and enhancement of the natural heritage within the context of a sustainable development strategy; - Seek to conserve and enhance the natural heritage in ways which bring benefits to local communities and encourage social and economic progress; - Take into account UKBAP objectives and be consistent with the Local Biodiversity Action Plans (LBAPs) in terms of development of plan policies and - Provide for ecological connectivity and networks of statutory and nonstatutory sites. - 2.5 With particular regard to non-statutory designations such as SINCs, which carry less weight than statutory designations, paragraph 5.4.4 states that they should be given adequate protection in development plans.
 However, policies should make it clear it that they do not preclude appropriate socio-economic activities.
-In addition, amongst other things paragraph 5.4.5 states that the development plan should: - Provide criteria against which a development affecting the different types of designated site will be assessed, reflecting their relative significance; - Include locally-specific policies for the conservation and - Clarify how biodiversity will be safeguarded outside statutory designated sites without unduly restricting development that is otherwise appropriate. - 3.5 Section 5.5 of Technical Advice Note 5: Nature and Conservation Planning (Welsh Assembly Government, 2009), which relates to local sites, states that they have an important role to play in meeting biodiversity targets and contributing to the quality of life and well-being of the community.
-Paragraph 5.5.2 states that they should: - Be subject to the application of rigorous criteria to ensure their designation is justified on biological or geological grounds; - Be subject to a transparent designating and maintaining process, with records and assessments publicly available (unless information about particular species is sensitive in terms of their protection) and
+In addition, amongst other things paragraph 5.4.5 states that development plans should: - Provide criteria against which a development affecting the different types of designated site will be assessed, reflecting their relative significance; - Include locally-specific policies for the conservation and - Clarify how biodiversity will be safeguarded outside statutory designated sites without unduly restricting development that is otherwise appropriate.